kirillzx/ControlVAE/README.md

 # ControlVAE
-Realistic Controlled Time Series Generation with Variational Autoencoder
+The official realisation for the article "Realistic Controlled Time Series Generation with Variational Autoencoder"

+The citation link will be available later.